 Charcoal

-The wood, other plants, and animal materials are volatile materials and these can be burned.
-On strongly heating up these materials, we can easily remove all water and volatile constituents.
-After removing water & volatile contents, the black carbon residuals are left is known as charcoal.
+The wood, other plants, and animal materials are volatile and can be burned.
+We can easily remove all water and volatile constituents by strongly heating these materials.
+After removing water & volatile contents, the black carbon residuals are left, known as charcoal.

 The properties of charcoal are,